 And I think that's the point.

-That's why we have record low unemployment, a 50-year record low unemployment numbers in the country.
+That's why we have record low unemployment, a 50-year record-low unemployment numbers in the country.

-Now, what they can't figure out is well, it happened when Reagan was president.
+Now, what they can't figure out is, well, it happened when Reagan was president.

-Eliminating the bureaucracy, cutting back needless and burdensome regulation, and lowering taxes and incentivizing investment.
+It's the same policies that they put in place, eliminating the bureaucracy, cutting back needless and burdensome regulation, and lowering taxes and incentivizing investment.

-It's not that hard, Cayley.
+It's not that hard, Kaylee.

-It's exactly right.
+That's exactly right.

 Free market policies work.

-Today is maybe 1980, which was probably right there, right there with us.
+We have the hottest economy on record today is maybe 1980, which was probably right there with us.

 So you're exactly right.

-And I can tell you this the Democrats aren't going to win by going around and putting forth these policies like Joe Biden saying China's not a threat when meanwhile, you know, President Trump rightfully points out we lost 60,000 factories when China entered the WTO.
+And I can tell you this: the Democrats aren't going to win by going around and putting forth these policies like Joe Biden saying China's not a threat.

-Uh you're not going to win going around underestimating the threats we face from China against the hottest economy on record brought about by free market policies.
+So you're not going to win going around underestimating the threats we face from China against the hottest economy on record brought about by free market policies.

-There's a very small group of us that saw an entirely different set of facts emerging the last two years, and that is oh, a rigged investigation into Hillary Clinton's email server, uh real obstruction of justice.
+So now we've got an issue that everybody pretty much in the media, there's a very small group of us that saw an entirely different set of facts emerging the last two years, and that is, oh, a rigged investigation into Hillary Clinton's email server, real obstruction of justice.

-Uh how does Mueller justify not going into that issue?
+How does Mueller justify not going into that issue?

-Now we've got Stefan Halper spying on the Trump campaign, and now we've got the uh added component of some, you know, uh uh hot spy coming on to George Papadopoulos, flirting with him uh in an attempt.
+And now we've got the added component of some, you know, hot spy coming on to George Papadopoulos, flirting with him in an attempt.

 How many spies were there?

-How many attempts to spy on the Trump campaign were there, and who ordered it, and why wasn't any of that looked into by Mueller?
+How many attempts to spy on the Trump campaign were there?

-I mean, that that's absolutely right.
+I mean, that's absolutely right.

-I mean, it is the most massive piece of uh journalism malpractice that I think we've ever seen in American history.
+I mean, it is the most massive piece of journalism malpractice that I think we've ever seen in American history.

-That is a big story in and of itself, right there.
+That is a big story in and of itself right there.

-Oh, I think it is too, and it's you know, do they care about the truth?
+And it's, you know, do they care about the truth?

 No.